 Art prints & frames, handmade in England since 1982

-Appointed as the photographic director for the Rockefeller Centre (built 1930-1933) in 1932, the young Ebbets captured the photograph of his career.
-Lunchtime Atop a Skyscraper sets a gravity-defying image of eleven men perched on a girder having lunch, feet dangling precariously, hundreds of feet above the busy New York streets.
+By the 1930s Ebbets had been published in major newspapers across the US, and in 1932 he was appointed photographic director for the construction of the Rockefeller Centre in Manhattan.
+Here Ebbets captured the photograph of his career: 'Lunch Atop a Skyscraper' - a gravity-defying image of eleven men perched on a girder having lunch, feet dangling precariously, hundreds of feet above the busy New York streets.
 Initially appearing in the New York Herald Tribune, the photograph was taken on the 69th floor of the construction site!